xluren/flask-restful-api/README.md

 GET  /v1/user/id    get a user

-DELETE /va/user/id  DELETE a user
+DELETE /v1/user/id  DELETE a user

+@2014-10-28

+add PUT support  & we can  modify  a user with  PUT

+PUT  /v1/user      modify a user

 how to test